 Paul Fotheringham is the founder of 3D LifePrints (3DLP) and is an experienced Technologist, Entrepreneur, and 3D printing expert who focuses on the medical sector.
 He holds a joint Bachelor of Science degree in Computer & Management Science from the University of Edinburgh.
 After graduating, he worked in over 10 countries including the US, UK, HK, Japan, and South Korea as an Enterprise Architect for organizations such as the London Stock Exchange, British Petroleum, Accenture, and Macquarie Group.
 In 2012 he took up a post as Chief Technology Officer for a global Micro-finance organization in Kenya where he subsequently started 3DLP initially as a Social Enterprise in order to provide sustainable, affordable, and suitable 3D printed prosthetics for the developing world amputees.
 He currently overseas 3DLP’s European operations from Barcelona that provide a variety of innovative medical 3D printing products and services to medical institutions.
-Paul will the speaking at the upcoming 3DHEALS webinar: Point of Care 3D Printing.
+Paul will the speaking at the upcoming 3DHEALS webinar: 3D Printing in Hospitals.

 Jenny: When was the first encounter you had with 3D printing?

 Paul: I lived in Nairobi, Kenya from 2012 to 2017, and had been invited to a house party where the two Architects living there had a 3D printer and were using it to create simple models for their clients.
 This was the first time I had ever seen one and was fascinated – a machine that was creating physical objects right in front of my eyes.

 This got me thinking – what else could a 3D printer make?